13th Annual

 The Late Middle Ages, which lasted into the 15th century, was once again a time of change.
 The cultural, economic, and social growth that had occurred in the High Middle Ages came to a halt.
 Wars, famine, and plague became the immediate concern of the people.
 This triggered intense feelings of dissatisfaction with the current society, leading to peasant uprisings (which rarely, if ever, had occurred previously), religious schisms, and renewed interest in the old world of the Greeks and the Romans, where everything seemed better.
 This romanticism of the Classical world, which was manifested especially in art and science, directly resulted in a complete obsession with all that was Classical.

 The English Renaissance ran from the early 1500's to the 1600's.
 The Elizabethan Era during Queen Elizabeth 1's reign, the focus of the festival, was the height of this period.
 It was a time of internal peace, exploration and expansion, music and art.
 It is called the Renaissance because it was a rebirth of Roman and Greek culture that had become less common during the Middle Ages.
-William Shakespeare composed his plays during this time, and many famous inventors, astronomers, and mathematicians also made their debuts in the Renaissance.
+Many famous inventors, astronomers, and mathematicians also made their debuts in the Renaissance.

 Krieg Devault